Higher Level Skills

 training consumer tips.

 What level of subsidy is available?

 The investment priority or importance of the training influences the size of the government subsidy.
-Training in vocational areas that aligns with critical industry skill needs and government priorities will receive a higher government subsidy.
+Training in vocational areas that aligns with critical industry skills needs and government priorities will receive a higher government subsidy.